tldr-pages/tldr/pages/linux/toolbox-create.md

 `toolbox create --distro {{distribution}}`

-- Create a `toolbox` container for a different distribution release other than the host:
+- Create a `toolbox` container for specific release of the current distribution:

 `toolbox create --release {{release}}`